Goa (soundtrack)

 Goa is the soundtrack album by Yuvan Shankar Raja to the 2010 romantic comedy film of the same name, directed by Venkat Prabhu, and produced by Soundarya Rajinikanth's Ocher Studios, starring Jai, Vaibhav, Premji Amaran, Sneha, Piaa Bajpai and Melanie Marie Jobstreibitzer in prominent roles.
+The album featured nine songs, with a variety of genres and singers involved, while the lyrics were written by Vaali and Gangai Amaran.
+Followed by multiple postponements, the soundtrack was released as a soft launch on 6 January 2010 through the Sony Music India label.